-- Text messages and emails sent via the Code Maroon System allow the university to communicate effectively with individuals who may be deaf or hard of hearing. - Code Maroon allows for campus Emergency Alert Service (EAS) messages to appear captioned on the campus cable televisions. - All registrar-controlled classrooms have installed audio alert systems that relay a Code Maroon message over loud speakers to aid those without text message capabilities or the blind to receive the message.
+- Text messages and emails sent via the Code Maroon system allow the university to communicate effectively with individuals who may be deaf or hard of hearing. - Code Maroon allows for campus Emergency Alert Service (EAS) messages to appear captioned on the campus cable televisions. - All registrar-controlled classrooms have installed audio alert systems that relay a Code Maroon message over loudspeakers to aid those without text message capabilities or the blind to receive the message.

-Door-to-door contact will be utilized when appropriate to communicate with individuals who may have language barriers.
+• Door-to-door contact will be utilized when appropriate to communicate with individuals who may have language barriers.
 Emergency responders carry visual translators to aid in communication or can utilize language translators through their dispatch centers.
-The Department of Residence Life purchased visual translators for their staff to utilize during an emergency with their non-English speaking population.